 Conclusion and Key Takeaway

-I recommend grabbing one of each – a ceramic-coated pan for the most delicate foods – and one of the last three for everything else.
+I recommend grabbing one of each – a ceramic-coated pan for the most delicate foods – and a cast iron or carbon steel for everything else.

 P.S.
-Non-Teflon, non-stick pans are the first step.
+Ditching Teflon is the first step.
 But are your dinner plates safe?

-Check out our post on the safest, lead-free dishes to find out if your dinnerware leaches lead.
-Also, uncover the safest dish sets.
+Check out our post on the safest lead-free dishes to find out if your dinnerware leaches lead.
+And of course, see our top safest dish set picks.

 Enjoyed this post?
 Share it with your friends!